 Spring in Japan is a time to celebrate blossoming peaches, plums, cherries, and … women.
-Hinamatsuri (Doll’s Festival, or Girl’s Day) is the annual shout-out to the daughters of Japan, where every March 3, families pray for the health and happiness for the young ladies of their houses.
+Hinamatsuri (Doll’s Festival, or Girls’ Day) is the annual shout-out to the daughters of Japan, where every March 3, families pray for the health and happiness of the young ladies of their houses.

 The custom dates back to the Edo Period.
 However, its origins date back even earlier to the Nara period celebrations of sekku (seasonal festivals) that take place on auspicious odd dates.
 The March 3 date was originally a celebration of the peach blossom, hence the day’s other alias of Momo no Sekku (Peach Festival).